juxor/afaq/markdown/secC11.md

 Thatcher regime in Britain which was also heavily influenced by the ideas of "free market" capitalists like Milton Friedman and Frederick von Hayek:

-> _ "Some observers claim to have found something paradoxical in the fact that the Thatcher regime combines liberal individualist rhetoric with authoritarian action.
+> _"Some observers claim to have found something paradoxical in the fact that
+> the Thatcher regime combines liberal individualist rhetoric with
+> authoritarian action.
 But there is no paradox at all.
-Even under the most repressive conditions . . . people seek to act collectively in order to improve things for themselves, and it requires an enormous exercise of brutal power to fragment these efforts at organisation and to force people to pursue their interests individually. . . left to themselves, people will inevitably tend to pursue their interests through collective action -- in trade unions, tenants' associations, community organisations and local government.
-Only the pretty ruthless exercise of central power can defeat these tendencies: hence the common association between individualism and authoritarianism, well exemplified in the fact that the countries held up as models by the free- marketers are, without exception, authoritarian regimes."_ [_"The Continuing Relevance of Socialism"_, Robert Skidelsky (ed.), **Thatcherism**, p.
+Even under the most
+> repressive conditions . . . people seek to act collectively in order to
+> improve things for themselves, and it requires an enormous exercise of
+> brutal power to fragment these efforts at organisation and to force people
+> to pursue their interests individually. . . left to themselves, people will
+> inevitably tend to pursue their interests through collective action -- in
+> trade unions, tenants' associations, community organisations and local
+> government.
+Only the pretty ruthless exercise of central power can defeat
+> these tendencies: hence the common association between individualism and
+> authoritarianism, well exemplified in the fact that the countries held up as
+> models by the free-marketers are, without exception, authoritarian
+> regimes."_ [ _"The Continuing Relevance of Socialism"_ , Robert Skidelsky
+> (ed.), **Thatcherism** , p.
 146]

 Little wonder, then, that Pinochet's regime was marked by authoritarianism, terror and rule by savants.
 Indeed, _"[t]he Chicago-trained economists